ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note:: The ``num_cpus`` (and similarly the ``num_gpus``) attribute defines the resources **allocated to each** ``DataWorker`` not the full actor pool.

-You scale the number of learners in RLlib's :py:meth:`~ray.rllib.algorithm_config.AlgorithmConfig.learners` configuration block:
+You scale the number of learners in RLlib's :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.learners` configuration block:

 .. code-block:: python